kritiagg/Smart-album-viewer/README.md

-# Image_classification
+# Smart-album-viewer
-Classify and cluster images in messenger applications
+Using VGG Net and Siamese networks